ReVIDA Recovery, Ballad Health hosting health services fair next week - NewsBreak

 Girl Scout Troop 1083 collecting can openers for food pantry

 KINGSPORT — Folks who know me know that Scouting has been an important part of my life.
-So, I always enjoy hearing about the amazing things local Scouters are doing in our community.
-This week, Cassie Franklin with Girl Scout Troop 1083 reached out to share an awesome project...
+So I always enjoy hearing about the amazing things local Scouts are doing in our community.
+Last week, Cassie Franklin with Girl Scout Troop 1083 reached out to share an awesome project...

 Connect Downtown Johnson City announces return of Candy Land Christmas